clatlan/PhD/remote_connexion_tutorial.md

-# Mount remote server on your linux machine
+# Mount remote server directory on your linux machine

 You might want to access the ```inhouse``` directory on your own machine from any internet connection.
 An easy way to do it is using ssh connection.